Live Auction: Everything Must Go! conducted by Gavin Turk

 "Everything Must Go, featuring Big Bang 2: The Artefact of a Debt Explosion", will be on the ground floor of Kairos between Saturday May 9th and Monday May 25th.
 During these dates, the show will be open to view on Wednesdays to Sundays, 12 midday to 6pm, and during other ticketed Kairos events.

 The Opening Night Party is on Friday May 8th.
-We will also be screening Power Station on Saturday May 9th, screening Bank Job on Friday May 22nd, and running a money-making workshop on Sunday May 24th.
+We will also be screening Power Station on Saturday May 9th, screening Bank Job on Friday May 22nd, and holding a talk by Max Haiven, The Art & Activism of Money on Sunday May 24th (1 for 2pm), followed by a Money-Making Workshop with Paris 68 Redux from 4.30pm and Show Closing Drinks with Hilary and Dan until the bar closes at 10pm.

 Location: Kairos, 84 Tottenham Court Road, London W1T 4TG